46.03 Contributing to Delinquency

 46.01 CURFEW.
 A curfew applicable to minors is hereby established.
 It is unlawful for any minor to be or remain upon any alley, street, public place, or place of business in the City, as follows:

 46.02 CIGARETTES AND TOBACCO.
-It is unlawful for any person under eighteen (18) years of age to smoke, use, possess, purchase, or attempt to purchase any tobacco, tobacco products, or cigarettes.
-Possession of cigarettes or tobacco products by a person under eighteen years of age shall not constitute a violation of this section if said person possesses the cigarettes or tobacco products as part of the person’s employment and said person is employed by a person who holds a valid permit under Chapter 453A of the Code of Iowa and lawfully offers for sale or sells cigarettes or tobacco products.
+It is unlawful for any person under twenty-one (21) years of age to smoke, use, possess, purchase, or attempt to purchase any tobacco, tobacco products, alternative nicotine products, vapor products, or cigarettes.
+Possession of tobacco, tobacco products, alternative nicotine products, vapor products, or cigarettes by a person under twenty-one (21) years of age shall not constitute a violation of this section if said person possesses the tobacco, tobacco products, alternative nicotine products, vapor products, or cigarettes as part of the person’s employment and said person is employed by a person who holds a valid permit under Chapter 453A of the Code of Iowa or who lawfully offers for sale or sells cigarettes or tobacco products.
+(Ord.
+257 – Oct.
+21 Supp.)

 46.03 CONTRIBUTING TO DELINQUENCY.
-It is unlawful for any per-son to encourage any child under eighteen (18) years of age to commit any act of delinquency.
+It is unlawful for any person to encourage any child under 18 years of age to commit any act of delinquency.

 (Code of Iowa, Sec.
 709A.1)